-Special Interest Group (SIG) 16, School-Based Issues gives its affiliates the opportunity to connect with other school-based professionals and read about key professional and clinical issues in the online Perspectives newsletter, published 4 times a year.
-By joining SIG 16, you can also earn CEUs from every issue of its Perspectives for only $5 per issue.
+Special Interest Group (SIG) 16, School-Based Issues gives its affiliates the opportunity to connect with other school-based professionals and read about key professional and clinical issues in the online Perspectives publication.
+By joining SIG 16, you can also earn ASHA CEUs from every issue of its Perspectives.

 - ASHA's annual

-Schools Conference is dedicated to the interests and needs of school-based professionals; this CEU-bearing conference features invited speakers from across the country.
+Schools Connect conference is dedicated to the interests and needs of school-based professionals; this conference offering ASHA CEUs features invited speakers from across the country.

 Contact us at